Closing Pipelines Is Not The Answer - November 9th, Hour 2

 Okay, great, great, great, great.

-We have now a seven-year high in terms of gasoline prices that impacts every single American every single time You go to fill up your gas tank.
+That impacts every single American every single time you go to fill up your gas tank.

-Every every American heating and cooling their home.
+Every American heating and cooling their home.

-Uh it's costing a lot more.
+It's costing a lot more.

 There are estimates that as high as you will pay almost double to heat your home this winter.

-Every thing that we buy in every store that we go to also similarly we're paying more for because it costs more to get it there.
+Everything that we buy in every store that we go to, also similarly, we're paying more for because it costs more to get it there.

 On top of, for example, look at the workers on the Keystone XL pipeline.